zhullyb/monyhar/monyhar/google_update/README.md

 This directory contains the IDL file used by Google Chrome to interact with Google Update.
-Note that this file should not be used directly by other Chromium forks that interact with their own [Omaha](https://github.com/google/omaha) forks.
+Note that this file should not be used directly by other Monyhar forks that interact with their own [Omaha](https://github.com/google/omaha) forks.